Update 2022-01-17: Added material on bare specifiers with subpaths that have filename extensions.

 Required knowledge: I’m assuming that you are loosely familiar with the syntax of ECMAScript modules.
 If you are not, you can read chapter “modules” in “JavaScript for impatient programmers”.

-The dominant way of distributing packages is via the npm software registry.
-Packages can be uploaded to it and downloaded from it.
-Each package in the registry has a name.
+Each package in the npm registry has a name.
 There are two kinds of names:

 @babel/core